 There are a number of Standards, interpretations and amendments issued but not yet effective.
 The Company has not elected to early adopt the Standards, interpretations and amendments before the effective dates.
-These pronouncements will not have a material effect on the financial statements.
+These pronouncements are not expected to have a material effect on the Annual Financial Statements.